stepan-o/ca_election_tweets/README.md

 # ca_election_tweets
-Analysis and modelling of tweets related to Canadian Federal election of 2019.
+Analysis and modelling of tweets involving the 2019 Canadian Federal election.